FairwindsOps/polaris/docs/usage.md

 or run against local YAML files.

 ## Configuration
 Polaris supports a wide range of validations covering a number of Kubernetes best practices.
-Here's a sample configuration file that includes all currently supported checks.
-The [default configuration](https://github.com/fairwindsops/polaris/blob/master/examples/config.yaml) contains a number of those checks.
-This repository also includes a sample [full configuration file](https://github.com/fairwindsops/polaris/blob/master/examples/config-full.yaml) that enables all available checks.
+Here's a [sample configuration file](/examples/config-full.yaml) that includes all currently supported checks.
+The [default configuration](/examples/config.yaml) contains a number of those checks.

+### Checks
 Each check can be assigned a `severity`.
 Only checks with a severity of `error` or `warning` will be validated.
 The results of these validations are visible on the dashboard.
 In the case of the validating webhook, only failures with a severity of `error` will result in a change being rejected.

 Polaris validation checks fall into several different categories: